Events from April 64 to Nov 65

 A short time later, the Daleks made a brief cameo in a sketch alongside Canadian comedians Johnny Wayne and Frank Shuster.
 Highly acclaimed in America and frequent contributors to the Ed Sullivan show, they also made numerous appearances on British television, including their own Wayne and Shuster Show.
 It was in one of these BBC-produced shows that Dalek Five appeared in a sketch called The Machine that Conquered the World.
-It was broadcast in September.
+The sketch was recorded on 12th July and broadcast 4th September.
+The prop was operated by Brian Hands.
+Several other props from Doctor Who were also featured.

 Around the same time, Dalek One and Dalek Two were dispatched to Wakeley Junior School in Rainham, Kent.
 It was the school’s summer fete and the props were available for the children to play in and also for photo opportunities.
 Evidently the Daleks were already suffering since taping of The Chase.
 One of the long solar slats of Dalek One had come loose and was rotated and Dalek Two’s gun appeared to have white tape wrapped around it.
 It also retained its blotchy paint job leftover from its time as the Supreme Dalek.4